Past Support

 Finding the Right Support Session:

-To help you find the best supports for your needs, support sessions in the Recovery Support Program are split into 4 categories:
+To help you find the best supports for your needs, support sessions in the Recovery Support Program are split into 4 categories.
+Explore the different types of support sessions we offer and check out past sessions below.

 Starting eating disorder recovery can be the hardest part, and it’s even harder for us to try to just catapult ourselves into recovery without knowing anything about it.